thomasabishop/eolas/Databases/GraphQL/Creating_a_GraphQL_server.md

 ## Resolvers

-We will specify our resolvers in a dedicate resolver file.
+We will specify our resolvers in a dedicated resolver file.
 In GraphQL you need to define resolvers for both your queries and your mutations.

 To achieve this we will have a dummy object as the database containing our products and a class working as a generator function that will create a product object with certain properties, individuated by an id.
 We will invoke this class to create new products for the database and to retrieve existing products from the database.